 The 40,000 square-foot building is scheduled for completion in December 2022, at which time work will begin on installing a semi-automated robotic retrieval system.
 Once in operation, library users will be able to request stored materials online, and the materials will be delivered to the downtown or Macdonald campus within 24 hours.

-The retrieval system is anticipated to be finished by mid-2023, when the Collection Management Facility will be ready to receive print materials and the ingestion process will begin.
+The retrieval system is anticipated to be finished by mid-2023, when the Collections Centre will be ready to receive print materials and the ingestion process will begin.
 Library systems will keep track of items during the move and will manage loans thereafter.
-As of mid-2023, the collections from the McLennan & Redpath Library Buildings will become inaccessible to allow materials to be systematically moved and filed in the new facility over the next 6-8 months.
-Because all McLennan-Redpath holdings will be unavailable during this time, the Library will prioritize processing inter-library loan (ILL) requests from the McGill community.
+During the move, access to the McLennan-Redpath Circulating Collection will be significantly reduced.
+During that time, stacks in the McLennan-Redpath Library Complex will be closed.
+However, users will be able to source items in the following ways:

-All told, over 2,3 million physical items from the McLennan-Redpath collections will move to the Collection Management Facility.
+All told, over 2,3 million physical items from the McLennan-Redpath collections will move to the Collections Centre.
 Materials held in other McGill library branches, such as the Schulich Library of Physical Sciences, Life Sciences, and Engineering, Nahum Gelber Law or Marvin Duchow Music libraries, will remain at their locations and be available as usual during this time.

 “We want to encourage instructors to start thinking about what materials they’ll need for 2023-24 if they can,” says outgoing Dean Cook.
 “If someone is teaching a course this year, and they know they’ll be teaching it again in 2023-24, they can hold on to those materials for next year.
 If you are an instructor who now knows what items you will need next year, borrow these materials now and hold on to them.
 We’ll always be able to get materials for you through ILL, but sign materials out now before the ingestion process starts if you can.”